softwaremill/bootzooka/ui/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+#### API client & associated types

+Before running `yarn start`, make sure to run `sbt "backend/generateOpenAPISpec"` in the project's root directory.
+This command will generate the `<project_root>/backend/target/openapi.yaml` file.

+API types in `./src/api-client` directory (in `openapi.d.ts` file) are generated upon UI application start (`yarn start`), based on the `openapi.yaml` contents.
+A file watch is engaged, re-generating types on each change to the `<project_root>/backend/target/openapi.yaml` file.

 ### `yarn test`

 Launches the test runner in the interactive watch mode.<br />